 Over time, fat cells block the vessels of your lymphatic system, which normally helps balance body fluid levels and protect against infection.
 This blockage prevents the proper drainage of lymph fluid, leading to a buildup of fluid called lymphedema.

-If not treated, lymphedema can lead to problems such as infections, delayed wound healing, development of scar-like tissue called fibrosis, and hardened skin in the legs.
+If not treated, lymphedema can lead to problems such as infections, delayed wound healing, the development of scar-like tissue called fibrosis, and hardened skin in the legs.

 Treatment of Lipedema